 When it comes to chlamydia, prevention is key, so it's a smart idea to include a chlamydia test as part of your regular health routine — especially for women, who are at higher risk of contracting chlamydia.

 The Centers for Disease Control and Prevention (CDC) recommends yearly chlamydia screening for all sexually active women younger than 25 or at higher risk of contracting chlamydia.
-You have a higher risk of contracting chlamydia if you:
+Risk factors for chlamydia include:

 Chlamydia might not show up in test results right away.
 Sometimes, it can take up to two weeks for Chlamydia trachomatis to be detected.
 So, to get the most accurate results, it's best to wait at least 14 days after sexual contact before getting tested.